LIGO Detector Characterization in the first half of the fourth Observing run: Instrumental Investigations

 \paragraph{Monitoring strain-strain narrow-band coherence.}

 Stochastic searches rely on cross-correlating $h(t)$ data from detector pairs, so understanding and monitoring potential noise sources that could detrimentally impact the cross-correlated data is crucial.
-A stochastic monitoring tool called \texttt{StochMon} is specifically designed to calculate strain--strain coherence in medium-latency and flag problematic frequency bins that have excess coherence.
-These are flagged when they pass a Gaussian coherence threshold of $1 - \left(1/N_{f}\right)^{1/(N_{\rm eff} -1)}$, where $N_f$ is the number of frequency bins, and $N_{\rm eff}$ is the effective number of segments used in the coherence calculation.
+A stochastic monitoring tool called \texttt{StochMon} is specifically designed to calculate strain--strain coherence in medium-latency (daily pages produced within 24 hours) and flag problematic frequency bins that have excess coherence.
+The expected random coherence between Gaussian datastreams is defined as the inverse of the effective number of segments averaged to produce the coherence spectrum, $1/N_{\rm eff}$; in the case of \texttt{StochMon}, Welch averaging with a 50\% overlap is used between consecutive segments (for details on the $N_{\rm eff}$ calculation see App.
+A of~\cite{pygwb}).
+Frequency bins are flagged when they exceed a Gaussian coherence threshold of

+where $N_f$ is the number of frequency bins.
 An example of the calculated coherence and its outliers is shown in \fref{fig:coherence_stochmon}.
 The outlier bins shown have all been traced back to specific detector noise sources.
 The $505.75~\mathrm{Hz}$ and $1496.2~\mathrm{Hz}$ outliers lies within to the first and third violin modes of the detectors, which are resonances of the detector’s mirror suspension fibers and are caused by changes in the fiber tension.
 The $24.5 ~\mathrm{Hz}$ outlier corresponds to a calibration line that was turned on between July 25, 2023 to August 9, 2023 ~\cite{72096}.
-The $960 ~\mathrm{Hz}$ outlier corresponds to one of the Duotone signals in the timing system ~\cite{64525}.
+The $960 ~\mathrm{Hz}$ outlier is caused by one of the DuoTone signals in both LIGO detectors from the timing system, which is used to synchronize data collection across the global detector network and within individual interferometers. ~\cite{64525}.

 In practice, the investigation to determine the instrumental causes of the coherence outliers is crucial.
-They are carried out by spectral monitoring tools including \texttt{Fscan}, and \texttt{STAMP-PEM}. \texttt{STAMP-PEM} is another stochastic monitoring tool that keeps track of daily, weekly coherence between $h(t)$ and physical environmental channels at 0.1 Hz resolution.
+They are carried out by spectral monitoring tools including \texttt{Fscan}, and \texttt{STAMP-PEM}. \texttt{STAMP-PEM} is another stochastic monitoring tool that keeps track of daily and weekly coherence between $h(t)$ and physical environmental channels at 0.1 Hz resolution.
 In terms of computing resources, a moderately low resolution of 0.1 Hz allows it to monitor a wide range of channels (about 1000 channels per observatory site).
 The high-resolution spectral information from \texttt{Fscan} and auxiliary channel information from \texttt{STAMP-PEM} provide complementary information to support the strain-strain coherence outliers investigation.